INDIATECHYOUTUBE/Py-Cam/README.md

  - A .exe file for running in windows || easy to use without installing any modules, execpt It requires second & third point requirements

 ### Note :
-<p> If you want to get a exe file for windows, download it from only given link here is something change</p>
+ If you want to get a exe file for windows, download it from only given link here is something change
 ## Installing Requirements -
 - Php Server (from https://php.net)
 - Ngrok Port Forwarder (from https://ngrok.com )